World Cup 2026 Stadiums

 Toronto Stadium hosts 6 matches in total.
 The confirmed breakdown includes 5 group-stage matches and 1 Round of 32 tie, so the venue stays relevant across more than one phase of the tournament.
 Fans who map those shifts early usually make better decisions on hotel nights, flight timing, and ticket priority.

-Toronto opens Canada's campaign and brings the first men's World Cup match ever played in Canada.
+Its compact football layout gives Toronto one of the most intimate World Cup atmospheres.
 Demand does not rise evenly across a stadium calendar, so it helps to know whether the busiest window sits in the group stage or the knockout bracket.
-You can use the match center to see how each date here connects to the wider tournament story.
+You can use the match center to see how each date connects to the wider tournament story.

 Toronto Stadium Capacity